 From here it’s just a few metres down Ebertstraße before you’ll find yourself in front of the most famous landmark of Berlin, the Brandenburg Gate.
 Few buildings are as closely connected with the history of Berlin as the former city gate is.
 After the fall of the Berlin Wall it became a symbol of German unity.
 Following a short walk around Pariser Platz the tour continues through the gate onto the Platz des 18.
 März.
 Now you’ll be able to recognise the Siegessäule (Victory Column) in the distance, in the centre of the large Tiergarten park.

 The next highlight of our tour is also a truly historic place.
 The Reichstag, the seat of the Deutscher Bundestag (German parliament), has not only had an eventful history since the Reichstag fire in 1933.
-You can book a guided tour through the dome – the Alte-Fritz adventure tour is especially worthwhile.

 At night: Enjoy the nightlife around Hackescher Markt